-The maximum size allocated for each poster is 46 inches wide by 46 inches high (117 cm v 117cm).
+The maximum size allocated for each poster is 48 inches by 48 inches, or 122 by 122 cm.
 Be sure to use a type size and font that will be easily readable.
 No electrical or multi-media displays.
 Consider including a small picture of yourself in the corner of your poster and uploading a picture to your profile in the online submission site so people looking for you at the meeting may recognize you.
 Also consider including contact information in case someone wishes to ask you questions about your work but is unable to connect with you at the poster sessions.

 Onsite At The Meeting

 Photographing, videotaping, or recording of any kind IS PROHIBITED (including but not limited to camera phones and digital devices).
 Please review the Social Media Policy.

 All posters will be displayed daily, per the listed schedule.
 The poster area will be closed after the last event of the day in the center for security reasons.
 At times when exhibits are closed, posters will be walled off, and the entrance to the posters may be through a separate door so please follow signs.